Software Review for Authors

 - a checklist of elements to review

-- Which parts of the review template would you keep for the project?
+- Which parts of the review template did you keep for the project?

 - What elements or checks would you add?